Scalable Bayesian uncertainty quantification with data-driven priors for radio interferometric imaging: Scalable Bayesian data-driven imaging with uncertainty quantification

 \subsection{Computing our reconstruction: the MAP}

 In our case, computing the MAP reduces to solving a convex optimisation problem.
 Following Equation \ref{eq:map_estimation}, the optimisation problem we address is the following one,

 where in addition we include $\iota_{\mathbb{R}^{N}}$, an indicator function enforcing the reconstructed image to be real.
-The proximal operator of the indicator function to a convex set is known and it amounts to projecting the vector to its real component, which is written as $\text{Re}(\cdot)$.
+The proximal operator of the indicator function to a convex set is known and it amounts to a projection onto that convex set.
+In the the last term of Equation \ref{eq:optim_target} the proximal operator of the reality constraint is the projection of the vector to the real number, which is written as $\text{Re}(\cdot)$.
 We have assumed a (white) Gaussian likelihood and the prior term is based on a previously trained CRR-NN.
 The CRR-NN is smooth with Lipschitz continuous gradients.
 However, the non-smoothness of the reality enforcing constraint forces us to rely on proximal algorithms \citep{parikh2014} instead of an accelerated gradient descent method \citep{nesterov2018}.
 In this case, we use the FISTA algorithm \citep{beck2009}.

 For the optimisation, we need the gradient of the likelihood and prior terms

 where, in our case, $(\cdot)^{\dagger}$ is the complex conjugate transpose.

 To ensure the algorithm's convergence we use the stepsize $\tau = 1/L$, where $L = \text{Lip}(\nabla_{\bm{x}} f(\bm{x},\bm{y}) + \nabla g(\bm{x}))$.
 We can estimate a simple bound for the Lipschitz constant as follows